influxdata/iot-api-ui/README.md

-# Common UI for iot-api tutorials.
+# UI for iot-api tutorials

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and customized to route `/api` requests to external middleware -